ccz181078/Coq-BB5/README.md

 Assuming that you have [installed Coq](https://github.com/coq/coq/blob/master/INSTALL.md), the following command will compile the proof of `BB(5) = 47,176,870` (see `CoqBB5/README.md` for compiling the other results):

 ```
-cd BusyCoq && make -j 13 && cd ../CoqBB5 && make -j 13
+make -j 13
 ```

 Replace `13` with the number of cores you want to use.
+Alternatively you can also run `cd BusyCoq && make -j 13 && cd ../CoqBB5 && make -j 13`.

 The proof will compile in about 45 minutes with 13 cores using `native_compute` (`opam install coq-native`) and in about 3 hours using `vm_compute` and consume in all cases about 4Gb of RAM.